 Are you feeling stressed?
 You’re not alone.

-According to a study done by the American Institute of Stress, over 80% of working Americans feel stressed while working.
-Almost half of the working Americans surveyed said they need to learn how to manage their stress better.
+According to a study done by the American Institute of Stress, over 80% of working Americans feel stressed while working with almost half saying they need to learn how to manage their stress better.

 Great sleep is the first ingredient to a stress-free day.
 7-9 nightly hours of sleep is optimal for proper daily functioning.
-A lack of sleep will inevitably have you feeling a bit of brain fog and could lead to an increased risk of diabetes and heart disease.
+Any less will have you feeling a bit of brain fog and over time could lead to an increased risk of diabetes and heart disease.

 Are you having trouble sleeping?